DataDog/integrations-extras/uptycs/README.md

 ### Configuration

 1. Create a [Datadog API key][3].
-2. Create a Datadog Integration Destination on the Uptycs platform using your Datadog API key.
+2. Create a Datadog Integration Destination on the Uptycs platform using your Datadog API key:
    1. Go to Configuration > Destinations.
    2. Click on New destination.
    3. Select **Datadog** destination type.